ARTICLE I – DEFINITIONS

-The Vice President/Director of Curriculum.
+The Vice President.
 In the absence or disability of the President, the duties and powers shall be assumed by the Vice President.
-The Director of Curriculum shall be responsible for planning and directing all efforts to provide a balanced program of educational courses to the membership in accordance with the provisions of Article II.
+The Curriculum Director shall be responsible for planning and directing all efforts to provide a balanced program of educational courses to the membership in accordance with the provisions of Article II.

 These responsibilities shall include:

 – Selections of subject areas and specific subjects, and of facilitators and presenters from the members.

 – Selection of guest lecturers/speakers to present subjects of interest to the members.